microsoft/Mastering-the-Marketplace/saas-accelerator/README.md

 The goal of this the SaaS Accelerator is to provide a fully functional reference implementation with sample code for developers interested in publishing transactable SaaS offers in Microsoft's commercial marketplace.

-This content is currently under development and will be released incrementally as it is created.
+> This content is currently under development and will be released incrementally as it is created.

+## Table of Contents

 1. SaaS Accelerator Overview
 1. SaaS Accelerator Architecture